 The Mineral Point School District takes allegations of bullying seriously and will respond to complaints and allegations of bullying.
-Students, parents, and staff members concerned about bullying issued should contact the principal or any other member of the staff about their concerns.
+Students, parents, and staff members concerned about bullying issues should contact the principal or any other member of the staff about their concerns.
 These complaints can be verbal or written.
-Formal complaint forms will be available at both the elementary and middle school/high school offices.
-These complaints will be investigated promptly and kept confidential within the bounds of the district's investigation by the law.
+Formal complaint forms are available at both the elementary and middle school/high school offices.
+We have also implemented the Safe Schools Alert system which can be found on the District website.
+Anyone can report an incident via text, email, the web, or by phone.
+All complaints will be investigated promptly and kept confidential within the bounds of the district's investigation by the law.

-Where it is determined that inappropriate and/or bullying conduct has occurred, the Mineral Point School District will act to eliminate the conduct and will impose corrective action, which may range from requiring the offender to work with the school personnel to correct the behavior, a recommendation for the provision of school counseling, and/or disciplinary action where appropriate, which may include law enforcement intervention, suspension, expulsion and/or court involvement
+Where it is determined that inappropriate and/or bullying conduct has occurred, the Mineral Point School District will act to eliminate the conduct and impose corrective action, which may range from requiring the offender to work with school personnel to correct the behavior, a recommendation for the provision of school counseling, and/or disciplinary action where appropriate, which may include law enforcement intervention, suspension, expulsion and/or court involvement.